Find out more about ecumenism below, including:

 Locally, churches from a wide range of traditions are working together in many different ways, and there are local Churches Together groups all across our nation.
 County bodies draw together local Churches Together groups and other local expressions of Christian unity, working ecumenically at an intermediate level.

-CTE also works alongside Ecumenical Officers, National Agencies and 60 Bodies in Association – a wide range of voluntary groups and charities whose work has an ecumenical dimension, working with Christians of many different traditions.
+CTE also works alongside Ecumenical Officers, National Agencies and more than 70 Bodies in Association – a wide range of voluntary groups and charities whose work has an ecumenical dimension, working with Christians of many different traditions.

 This page aims to give you an understanding of what it means to work together ecumenically…